Penetration Testing Services

 - Young startups that work with other businesses are usually asked if a penetration test has been performed since it is important for their clients to analyze and measure the security level of services provided by a startup.

-- Midsize companies usually work hard to expand their businesses so whenever a significant change is made to a company’s environment (e.g. launching online payment processing or starting to work with EU citizens’ data etc.), penetration testing services are required.
+- Midsize companies usually work hard to expand their businesses so whenever a significant change is made to a company’s environment (e.g. launching online payment processing or starting to work with EU citizens’ data etc.), security testing services are required.

 - Big enterprise companies typically adopt penetration testing programs since the reputational losses in a case of a data breach would be enormous or sometimes even fatal for a business.

-In all these cases, a penetration test is a valuable measure to find security breaches before an attacker can exploit them.
+In all these cases, a pentest is a valuable measure to find security breaches before an attacker can exploit them.
 Possible examples of the business impact from such an attack could include theft of sensitive information, unauthorized utilization of server resources, or compromise of the company’s internal infrastructure using the vulnerable application as a gateway.

 What kind of penetration test do you need?

 Pentest is designed to help you assess the effectiveness level of your security teams.
 We try to identify possible security issues that can lead to the leak of sensitive information or a case where a malicious user without appropriate permissions could get access to sensitive information.
-Our pentest activities fall into one of the following categories:
+Our activities fall into one of the following categories:

 - Black box penetration testing.
-This is a classic case of testing a company's security posture by emulating an external attacker who is trying to get unauthorized access to the system.
+This is a classic case of checking a company's security posture by emulating an external attacker who is trying to get unauthorized access to the system.
 Other activities include attempts to interfere with application users or impact the system in another negative way.

 - Grey box penetration testing.
 In this scenario, an engagement that allows a higher level of access and increased internal knowledge is taking place.
-Grey-box testing can simulate an attacker that has already some knowledge of a company’s internals or has user-level access to the application.
+Grey-box test can simulate an attacker that has already some knowledge of a company’s internals or has user-level access to the application.
 The attacker may be represented as a malicious employee or use previously compromised credentials of a legitimate user.

 - White box penetration testing.
 The goal of a white-box test is to extend a number of hidden vulnerabilities and detection rates.
 Conducting a white box security assessment enables a tester to go deeper and find vulnerabilities in the target environment and the application source code.